GlassesPi/TeleExport/README.md

 # TeleExport
-A script that converts JSON exported contact list from Telegram to an importable CSV file.
+A script that converts JSON exported contact list from Telegram to an importable CSV file and VCF file.
 Simply put the result.json that exported by Telegram next to the TeleExport script/executable and run that.

 For exporting telegram contacts list follow these steps: